debitCrossBlockchain/bumo2.0/docs/develop.md

 #### Setting Privilege
 |Parameters|Description
 |:--- | ---
-|master_weight_enable |required，default 0, 1：use parameter master_weight, 0: do not use parameter master_weight, others are invalid.
-Prevents incorrect operation with master_weight.
-|master_weight |required. defaults to 0; -1: set null; 0: set the weight of master as 0; >0 && <= MAX(UINT32): set the weight as the value, others are invalid.Need to work with master_weight_enable，master_weight_enable = 1，this must a nonnegative number, master_weight_enable = 0 ，this must be -1.
+|master_weight |optional, string format, defaults to "", set self's master weight; "": do nothing; "0": set the weight of master as 0; ("0", "MAX(UINT32)"]: set the weight as the value, others are invalid.
+|signers |optional, signer address list, default null. null: do nothing; other: set signers
 |address |Signer address ( should be valid )
-|weight | optional. defaults to 0; 0: delete the signer; >0 && <= MAX(UINT32): Set the weight as the value, others are invalid
+|weight | optional, defaults to 0; 0: delete the signer; (0, MAX(UINT32)]: Set the weight as the value, others are invalid
-|tx_threshold_enable |required，default 0， 1：use parameter thresholds.tx_threshold，0：do not use parameter thresholds.tx_threshold。 Prevents incorrect operation with thresholds.tx_threshold
-|thresholds |optional，default null obj
-|tx_threshold |required，default 0, denotes the lowest weight of this account. -1: set null; >0 && <= MAX(INT64): set the weight as the value, others are invalid.Need to work with  tx_threshold_enable, when tx_threshold_enable = 1，this must a nonnegative number, when tx_threshold_enable = 0，thresholds can be null，if not，this must be -1.
+|tx_threshold |optional，string format, default to "", denotes the lowest weight of this account. "": do nothing; "0": set the weight 0; (0, MAX(INT64)]: set the weight as the value, others are invalid.
 |type |Type of specific operation (0, 100]
-|threshold | optional，default 0, 0 : delete the operation; >0 && <= MAX(INT64): Setting the weight as the value, others are invalid.
+|threshold | optional，default 0, 0 : delete the operation; (0,MAX(INT64)): Setting the weight as the value, others are invalid.

 - Function
   Set the weight of the signer and set the threshold required for each operation.